 Behind the Scenes: 100 Organic Shapes with Arseny Samolevsky

-Arseny Samolevsky is a freelance graphic designer based in Kyiv, Ukraine who creates high-quality design assets for the creative community.
-Ranging from seamless patterns to logo templates, Arseny is passionate about creating works that cover a wide range of artistic needs.
-We had the chance to speak to Arseny this week about his project, 100 Organic Shapes and how he leveraged Adobe tools to create a vibrant collection of seamless patterns.
+Arseny Samolevsky is a freelance graphic designer based in Kiev, Ukraine, who creates high-quality design assets for the creative community.
+Ranging from seamless patterns to logo templates, Arseny is passionate about creating work that covers a wide range of artistic needs.
+We had the chance to speak to Arseny this week about his project 100 Organic Shapes and how he leveraged Adobe tools to create a vibrant collection of seamless patterns.

 Arseny’s main source of inspiration for the Organic Shapes project was the geometric abstraction and asymmetry found in nature.
-While visiting the Red Sea, he had the opportunity to explore underwater settings full of colorful marine life and vibrant coral reefs.
-Inspired by these bold colors and dynamic shapes, Arseny started by creating an inspirational mood board of underwater scenes from nature.
+While visiting the Red Sea, he had the opportunity to explore underwater settings full of colourful marine life and vibrant coral reefs.
+Inspired by these bold colours and dynamic shapes, Arseny started by creating an inspirational mood board of underwater scenes from nature.
 His goal?
-To recreate in digital form the colors, shapes, and patterns that could be found in these undersea environments.
+To recreate in digital form the colours, shapes, and patterns that could be found in these undersea environments.

 After establishing this formula in Photoshop, Arseny wanted to be certain that the resulting patterns would be seamless.
 To achieve this, he developed a procedural pattern generator from scratch using the FilterForge Photoshop plug-in.
 By exerting control over the pattern style and leveraging an infinite number of variations, he was able to repeatedly generate perfectly seamless tiling.